jpverkamp/blog/content/programming/advent-of-code/2022/2022-12-16-pressurinator.md

 ### A Priority Queue (Edit 2, Dec 20)

 Continuing with the theme of making it faster, I decided to rewrite the `max_flow` function.
-Instead of being recursive, I'm going to keep the states to check in a {{<wikipedia "priority queue">}}, with the priority being the current flow.
+Instead of being recursive, I'm going to keep the states to check in a [[wiki:priority queue]](), with the priority being the current flow.

 The code isn't *that* different: